ZaidAfane3/file_transfer_over_icmp/README.md

 About
 ======
 Implementation of file transfer over icmp, using the code written by @july5th.
 This code was submitted as a project for Network Programming Course (11437) in Princess Sumaya University For Technology first semester year 2019-2020.
 IMPORTATN
 =================
 - Before installation a modification on unp.h must be done to sepcify the the OS Configuration file path.
-- Make Sure that these libraries are included in "unp.h"
+- Make Sure that these libraries are included in "unp.h", the library used in Unix Network Programming: The Sockets Networking  API.
+W. R. Stevens, B. Fenner, A. M. Rudoff.
+Addison Wesley.
+3rd Edition 2004.
     - #include <stdio.h>
     - #include <stdlib.h>
     - #include <string.h>